-The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market A fair value measurement of a non-financial asset takes into account a market participant's ability to generate economic benefits by using the asset in its highest and best use
+The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market

+A fair value measurement of a non-financial asset takes into account a market participant's ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.

-All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole
+The Group uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.
+All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorised within the fair value hierarchy, described as follows, based or

-- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable
+- the lowest level input that is significant to the fair value measurement as a whole Level 1 - Quoted (unadjusted) market prices in active markets for identical assets or liabilities - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable

-For assets and liabilities that are recognised in the financial statements on a recurring basis, the Group determines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
-External valuers are involved for valuation of significant assets, such as investment properties, unquoted financial assets and significant liabilities
+Level 3 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable For assets and liabilities that are recognised in the financial statements on a recurring basis, the Group determines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.

+External valuers are involved for valuation of significant assets, such as investment properties, unquoted financial assets and significant liabilities.
 For the purpose of fair value disclosures, the Group has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy as explained above

-Other fair value related disclosures are given in the relevant notes: Disclosures for valuation methods, significant estimates and assumptions (Note 33)
+Other fair value related disclosures are given in the relevant notes

-- Quantitative disclosures of fair value measurement hierarchy (Note 33) - Financial instruments (including those carried at amortised cost) (Note 33) e) Revenue recognition
+- Disclosures for valuation methods, significant estimates and assumptions (Note 33) Quantitative disclosures of fair value measurement hierarchy (Note 33) - Financial instruments (including those carried at amortised cost) (Note 33)

+Revenue recognition

 Effective April 1, 2018 the Group has adopted Ind AS 115 "Revenue from Contracts with Customers" using the cumulative catch-up transition method which is applied to contracts that were not completed as of April 1, 2018.

 Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured, regardless of when the payment is being made.
 Revenue is measured at the fair value of the consideration received or receivable, taking into account contractually defined terms of payment and excluding taxes or duties collected on behalf of the government.
 The Group has concluded that it is the principal in all of its revenue arrangements since it is the primary obligor in all the revenue arrangements as it has pricing latitude and is also exposed to inventory and credit risks.

 Goods and Service Tax (GST)/ Service Tax is not received by the Group on its own account.
-Bather, it is tax collected on behalf of the government.
+Rather, it is tax collected on behalf of the government.
 Accordingly, it is excluded